Working With Any Dataset

 RANGE Facets

 RANGE facets allow the end user to filter the results of the facet by a range of values and have the most Panl configuration options available.
-Whilst ranges are available on String types of data in Solr, the main usage in Panl is with integer or floating point numbers.
+Whilst ranges are available on String types of data in Solr, the only usage in Panl is with integer or floating point numbers.

-RANGE facets will also return the individual values for each of the ranges which do not have to be rendered to the page.
+RANGE facets will also return the individual values for each of the ranges as a REGULAR facet.
+If you do not want the REGULAR facet values to be returned as well then set the property panl.range.suppress.<lpse_code>=true.

 01